varun93/Graph-Assignment/README.md

 ## How to run the code?

 The file `input-handler.js` is responsible for interactively building the graph through command line interface.
-In order to quickly get started you can bypass it by creating a graph instance by providing a prepopulated adjacency matrix such as this:
+In order to quickly get started you can create a graph instance by providing a prepopulated adjacency matrix and call the relevant method:

 ```
 let adjacencyList = [[1,2],[3,5],[5],[],[],[],[2]];